Open-Cap-Table-Coalition/Open-Cap-Format-OCF/docs/templates/README_Template.MD

 ## How to Contribute

-If you would like to suggest a bug-fix or correction to the existing spec, please go head and submit a pull request with the change.
+If you would like to suggest a bug-fix or correction to the existing spec, please go ahead and submit a pull request with the change.
 Please consult our [contributor guidelines](/docs/CONTRIBUTING.MD) before submitting.

 If you have a suggestion, feature request or other substantive change you think should be incorporated into OCF,